oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

     Database Actions is a web-based interface that uses Oracle REST Data Services (ORDS) to provide development, data studio, administration and monitoring features for Oracle Database.
 You REST-enabled your schema in the first lab by calling `ords.enable_schema`.
 With Database Actions you can create JavaScript modules using a browser interface.

-    Start by pointing your browser to TODO and log in to database actions using the password you assigned to the `jstest` user.
+    Start by pointing your browser to TODO and log in to database actions using the password you assigned to the `emily` user.

     ![Database Actions login screen](images/sdw-login.jpg)